-From Fortune 500 companies to local real estate professionals, adding Facebook to your marketing plan is no longer an option; it’s a must-do.
+From Fortune 500 companies to a local real estate business, adding Facebook to your marketing plan is no longer an option; it’s a must-do.
 As such, it’s important to have a strategy in place that will help catapult your online presence.

-The truth is the rules for what you should and should not do on social media seem to change day to day.
-What was true even 6 months ago changes as soon as Facebook’s ad analysis tools change or Google metrics change.
+The truth is the rules for what you should and should not do on social media platforms seem to change day to day.
+What was true even six months ago changes as soon as Facebook’s ad analysis tools or Google metrics change.

-- Facebook likes peak at around 8pm (EST), shares peak at 6pm (EST), and weekend posts get more likes than posts on weekdays.
+Facebook likes peak at around 8 pm (EST), shares peak at 6 pm (EST), and weekend posts get more likes than posts on weekdays

-Text gets more comments.
+Text gets more comments

-- Photos and videos get more shares.
+Photos and videos get more shares

-- Pictures get more likes.
+Pictures get more likes

-Neutral posts get fewer likes (neither positive nor negative posts).
+Neutral posts get fewer likes (neither positive nor negative posts)

-#1: Posts That Mix It Up
+Posts That Mix It Up

 Think about the types of content you click on and respond to on social media and then translate that to your real estate business.
 Maybe you hold a weekly contest where followers can upload their latest DIY home improvement project to be entered in a drawing for a gift card.
 Perhaps you share information about the local Farmer’s Market or upcoming HOA meeting.
 Think outside of just your listings to mix up your content for success.

-#2: Posts That are Engaging
+Real Estate Facebook Posts That are Engaging

 Tread the line by posting things that you know your followers will find useful or interesting.
 Here are some suggestions:

-- Post a fun or interesting polling question asking for opinions.
+Post a fun or interesting polling question asking for opinions

-- Share “did you know” information as an industry insider.
+Share “did you know” information as an industry insider

-Instead of building your content around attracting likes, shares, and comments, build your Facebook page around your content.
+Instead of building your content around attracting likes, shares, and comments, build your Facebook real estate page around your content.
 In other words, focus on the quality of the content that you post on Facebook.
 If you are working hard to make your posts engaging, fun, and interesting, the likes and shares will come.

-Your website should be a great source of content about buying, selling and investing in your particular market; you can share this content to provide insights into the market.
-On the other hand, the local Visitor’s Bureau, Chamber of Commerce, and websites for local attractions often have great, sharable resources regarding the community.
+Your real estate website should be a great source of content about buying, selling, and investing in your particular market; you can share these types of content to provide insights into the market.
+Making yourself the go-to source for market reports is a great way to build followers.

 According to the study by Infographics, longer posts get more shares but very short or very long posts get more likes.
 Consider what your goal is from each post; do you want more likes or more shares?
 If it is a listing, you definitely want more shares.
 If it is informative or fun, you definitely want more likes.

-#4: Posts That Encourage Comments
+Real Estate Facebook Posts That Encourage Comments

-Take the title of this blog as an example: “5 Real Estate Posts You Should be Sharing on Facebook But Aren’t”.
+Take the title of this blog as an example: “5 Real Estate Posts You Should be Sharing on Facebook But Aren’t.”
 Would you have as eagerly clicked to read more if the post was called “5 Real Estate Posts for Facebook”?
 Consider this unique twist when posting your Facebook updates.

-#5: Posts That are Human
+Real Estate Facebook Posts That are Human

 “You have to check out this awesome deck on this house I just listed yesterday!”